- Be My Disciple, RCL Benziger

 Focus is on the study of California history from the time of the early explorers to the present that include: the four geographic regions of California, California Indians, Missions, Spanish influences, pioneers, Gold Rush, statehood, coming of the railroad, agriculture, growth of cities, multicultural influences, and the growth and future of the state.
 Students participate in the living history experiences of “Walk through California”, and the overnight “By the Great Horned Spoon” Ocean Institute experience.
 Literature related to early California includes, Two Years Before the Mast and Island of the Blue Dolphins.
 The fourth grade annual field trips to Sacramento, California and Mission San Juan Capistrano round out the study of California history.
 During our school-wide International Day, students visit ten countries to learn key facts and pertinent cultural information.

-The weekly Enrichment Curriculum includes Technology, Spanish, Art, Music, Piano, Drama and Physical Education.
+The weekly Enrichment Curriculum includes STEAM (Science, Technology, Engineering, Arts and Mathematics), Music, Physical Education and Spanish.